 Medications taken by mouth (Oral drugs) interacts with KARAYA GUM

-Karaya contains a type of soft fiber called mucilage.
-Mucilage can decrease how much medicine the body absorbs.
-Taking karaya at the same time you take medications by mouth can decrease the effectiveness of your medication.
-To prevent this interaction take karaya at least one hour after medications you take by mouth.
+Karaya gum contains a type of soft fiber called mucilage.
+Mucilage might impact how much medicine the body absorbs.
+Taking karaya gum at the same time as medications by mouth can change the effectiveness of the medication.
+To prevent this interaction, take karaya gum at least one hour after taking medications.

 CONDITIONS OF USE AND IMPORTANT INFORMATION: This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances.
 Never delay or disregard seeking professional medical advice from your doctor or other qualified health care provider because of something you have read on WebMD.
 You should always speak with your doctor or health care professional before you start, stop, or change any prescribed part of your health care plan or treatment and to determine what course of therapy is right for you.

 This copyrighted material is provided by Natural Medicines Comprehensive Database Consumer Version.
 Information from this source is evidence-based and objective, and without commercial influence.
 For professional medical information on natural medicines, see Natural Medicines Comprehensive Database Professional Version.

 © Therapeutic Research Faculty 2020.